Vinsena/ngMaterial/README.md

 # Eagle6TestApp

-Test application for the company Eagle6 for the front-end position.
+Test application for the company Eagle6 for the Angular front-end position.

 ## Build with